practicalli/agile-software-engineering/docs/index.md

 !!!
 QUOTE "Quote: John Stevenson, Practicalli"
     When a problem is well-defined in a language that everyone understands, it becomes far simpler to solve

+!!!
+QUOTE "Quote: John Stevenson, Practicalli"
+    **Overt** enthusiasm is to the detriment of pragmatism

 ???
 HINT "Engineering Playbook Initiative"
     Establishing a playbook within an organisation encourages information sharing across teams and provides an effective way for disperate teams to learn from each other.